Flashlight: LED

 Powerful white-light-emitting diodes (LEDs) have mostly replaced incandescent bulbs in practical flashlights.
 LEDs existed for decades, mainly as low-power indicator lights.
 In 1999, Lumileds Corporation of San Jose, California, introduced the Luxeon LED, a high-power white-light emitter.
-This made possible LED flashlights with power and running time better than incandescent lights.
+This made possible LED flashlights with lower power consumption and running time better than incandescent flashlights with similar light output.
 The first Luxeon LED flashlight was the Arc LS, designed in 2001.
 White LEDs in 5 mm diameter packages produce only a few lumens each; many units may be grouped together to provide additional light.
 Higher-power LEDs, drawing more than 100 milliamperes each, simplify the optical design problem of producing a powerful and tightly controlled beam.

 LEDs can be significantly more efficient than incandescent lamps, with white LEDs producing on the order of 100 lumens for every watt, compared to 8-10 lumens per watt of small incandescent bulbs.
 An LED flashlight has a longer battery life than an incandescent flashlight with comparable output.
 LEDs are also less fragile than glass lamps.
 LED lamps have different spectra of light compared to incandescent sources, and are made in several ranges of color temperature and color rendering index.
 Since the LED has a long life compared to the usual life of a flashlight, very often it is permanently installed.
 Flashlights made for an incandescent lamp can often be upgraded to a more efficient LED lamp.

 LEDs generally must have some kind of control to limit current through the diode.
 Flashlights using one or two disposable 1.5-volt cells require a boost converter to provide the higher voltage required by a white LED, which needs around 3.4 volts to function.
 Flashlights using three or more dry cells may only use a resistor to limit current.
 Some flashlights electronically regulate the current through the LEDs to stabilize light output as the batteries discharge.
 LEDs maintain nearly constant color temperature regardless of input voltage or current, while the color temperature of an incandescent bulb rapidly declines as the battery discharges, becoming redder and less visible.
 Regulated LED flashlights may also have user-selectable levels of output appropriate to a task, for example, low light for reading a map and high output for checking a road sign.
 This would be difficult to do with a single incandescent bulb since efficacy of the lamp drops rapidly at low output.